 If the sum of the Graduate School’s initial stipend award and all outside awards exceeds this limit, the Graduate School’s stipend award will be reduced accordingly.

-Students who receive external fellowships providing academic year stipends that are more than 1.25x the Graduate School stipend will receive no university supplement.
+Students who receive external fellowships providing academic year stipends that are more than 11⁄4 times the Graduate School stipend will receive no university supplement.

 - Twelve-month external fellowship awards will be prorated to align with the nine-month standard for consideration under these terms, and semester-based awards will be prorated for the respective fall or spring semester.

 - If the external fellowship award provides partial tuition and health fees or insurance, then the Graduate School will also supplement this partial support up to the standard tuition and fee levels provided to doctoral students.
 If the award does not provide tuition and/or fees, the Graduate School will provide full standard doctoral tuition, health fee, and insurance coverage for funding-eligible students.

-- Doctoral students in the humanities and social sciences in ‘good standing’ who receive external funding greater than 2/3 of the academic year stipend during any given academic year are guaranteed a sixth year of stipend support.
+- Doctoral students in the humanities and social sciences in ‘good standing’ who receive external funding greater than 2⁄3 of the academic year stipend during any given academic year of the guarantee period are guaranteed a sixth year of stipend support.
 If the external award replaces a fellowship year, the student will receive a fellowship DCP award.
 Programs are required to support the fellowship recipient in year six in the amount of the savings accrued as a result of these external fellowships.

 Full concurrent awards are not permitted.
 A student can accept, for example, both a Javits and a National Science Foundation award, but must take them in sequential years.
 A student cannot hold a Javits (or NSF, etc.) in addition to Brown’s full University support.